COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 - Implementation support: Decision-making and mental capacity (NICE)

 Easements of the Care Act 2014, the Mental Health Act 1983, and a framework for decision-making

 In March 2020, emergency legislation was introduced to help social care to cope under a possible increase in demand and reduction in staffing.
 Through the act, there were implications for children and young adults including changes made to the obligations under the Care Act (2014) and Mental Health Act (1983).
 This included the removal of the duty of local authorities to carry out a detailed assessment of the needs of young adults, on turning 18 years of age, and their carers when transitioning to adult services.

 Since the inclusion of these Care Act easement powers, only eight local authorities have had need to use them and not since 29 June 2020.
-At the one-year review of the legislation, these easements were expired and will no longer be available through the act.
-Amendments relating to the Mental Health Act were expired in England in December 2020, but remain in place in Wales.
+These easements expired in July 2021 and are no longer in force.
+Amendments relating to the Mental Health Act were expired in England in December 2020.

 These changes did not affect the Human Rights Act.
 Local authorities remained under a duty to meet needs where failure to do so would breach an individual’s human rights under the European Convention on Human Rights.
 Duties in the Mental Capacity Act 2005 relating to Deprivation of Liberty Safeguards (DoLS) remained in place, as did duties imposed under the Equality Act 2010.
 Safeguarding duties were not affected by the easements.